-At Dream Immigration SG, we believe that while requirements to become a new permanent resident may become tougher over time, we do not expect any changes to Singapore still embracing well qualified individuals and their families to immigrate to ours.
-As recently publicly announced too on the Straits Times, there has been stable growth of new PRs and citizens in Singapore for the last several years.
+We believe that while requirements to become a new permanent resident may become tougher over time, we do not expect any changes to Singapore still embracing well qualified individuals and their families to immigrate to ours.
+As recently publicly announced too on the Straits Times, there has been stable numbers of new citizens and new Singapore PR application approved for the last several years.

 We believe this trend of stable growth of immigration numbers will continue, while improving the quality of the new ones.
 In other words, requirements and standards for applicants will likely rise sharply over time.

-As published in the Straits Times article, Ms Indranee has also said that such new status are offered selectively to people who have a commitment to living in the country over the long term, can integrate and contribute (financially) to Singapore – all of which were things we have talked about multiple times before on our blog as being important for you to get your PR status approved!
+As published in the Straits Times article, Ms Indranee has also said that such new status are offered selectively to people who have a commitment to living in the country over the long term, can integrate and contribute (financially) such as via GIP Singapore – all of which were things we have talked about multiple times before on our blog as being important for you to get your PR status approved!

 Every country faces issues, and one big issue that Singapore is facing, that could be to the advantage of new migrants is that the birth rate in the country is very low at roughly 1.14.
 This is well below 2.1 which is required for a population to replace itself as well as for future tax burdens in decades to come to be kept at reasonable levels still.
 As a result of this, migrants are necessary for us to continue to flourish into the future.